bingeli1212/nitrile-preview/doc/DOC-latex-latex2e.md

   These commands provide the "registered trademark" (R) and "trademark" (TM) symbols.

++ \i
++ \j

+  These two commands each provides the "dotless i" and "dotless j" in text mode.
+For math mode, use "\imath" and "\jmath" instead.

 # Text commands: the T1 encoding

 The OT1 font encoding is fine for typesetting in English, but has